 Security Checklist

-Use this checklist when deploying access roles:
+Use this checklist when deploying access roles:- Changed default role name to custom value